thomas-tams/mlops_02476_project/README.md

 MLOps project from the DTU course *02476 - Machine Learning Operations*

 ## Project description
-Brain MRI image analysis is an extensive procedure requiring many advanced tools and expert knowledge to properly use the images for diagnosis.
-The time from the scanning of has occurred to a diagnosis is given to the patient can take several days.
-To speed up and support this process, deep learning models provide many tools.
-Convolutional neural networks have shown promising results in solving complex imaging tasks and much research is centered around applying these tools in medical imaging.
+Brain MRI image analysis plays a critical role in diagnosing conditions such as brain tumors.
+This process typically requires advanced tools and expert interpretation, often taking days to provide a diagnosis.
+To accelerate and support this workflow, deep learning models offer effective solutions.
+Among these, convolutional neural networks (CNNs) have demonstrated exceptional performance in complex imaging tasks, making them a valuable tool in medical imaging.

-The overall goal of the project is to build a CNN image classifier.
-The model should be able to input an MRI image of a brain scan and detect if there is a tumor present or not.
-The goal is to achieve relatively high accuracy using powerful pretrained network in a reproducible setting.
+This project aims to develop a CNN-based classifier capable of detecting the presence of tumors in brain MRI scans.
+The classifier will take an MRI image as input and output whether a tumor is present, targeting high accuracy through the use of pretrained network architectures in a reproducible and collaborative framework.

-The framework used in the project will be a PyTorch implementation in VS code using GitHub collaboration.
-The projects aims to both have a local setup but also docker reproducibility.
+The implementation will utilize PyTorch and be developed in VS Code with version control and collaboration facilitated through GitHub.
+The project emphasizes reproducibility by incorporating a local development setup alongside a Dockerized environment.

-The data for this project consists of 98 brain scan images with no tumors and 279 images with tumors.
-The data exists as part of a kaggle challenge
+The dataset for this task is publicly available from a Kaggle challenge and consists of 98 images without tumors and 279 images with tumors.
+These images will be preprocessed and used to train and evaluate the model.

-For this task, a relevant convolutional NN architecture will be used such as VGG-16 or ResNet.
+For the model architecture, state-of-the-art CNNs such as VGG-16 and ResNet will be explored.
+These networks, pretrained on large image datasets, provide robust feature extraction capabilities and can be fine-tuned for the specific task of tumor classification.
+By leveraging these powerful architectures, the project aims to produce a reliable and efficient tool for medical imaging analysis, contributing to faster and more accurate diagnoses.

 ## Init project using pip